dingo4dev/cloudnative-pg-extension/README.md

 The image is built on top of the CloudNative PostgreSQL image and includes the Oracle Instant Client and the oracle_fdw extension.
 This setup allows PostgreSQL to efficiently query and manipulate data stored in Oracle databases, facilitating data integration and migration scenarios.

 Key features of this Docker image include:
-- PostgreSQL 17 as the base database system
+- PostgreSQL 17-bullseye as the base database system
 - Oracle Instant Client (version 19.25.0.0.0) for Oracle database connectivity
 - oracle_fdw extension for creating foreign tables linked to Oracle
+- pg_cron extension for scheduling PostgreSQL jobs
 - Optimized for CloudNative PostgreSQL environments

 ## Repository Structure